 - Table: Select which table to parse form the Excel file.

 By simply providing these 4 parameter, our Flow will be able to parse the given Excel file.
+Please also note that,

 In order to parse the rows in the Excel file, data must be defined in an Excel table.